Plot thickens over origins of pope’s civil union endorsement

 The Vatican frequently edits the pope in official transcripts and videos, especially when he speaks on sensitive issues.
 Yet some version of the footage was apparently available in the Vatican archives, which were opened to filmmaker Evgeny Afineevsky.

-The official 2019 Vatican News transcript of that interview, as well as the official Vatican edit, contains no such comment on the need for legal protections for civil unions.
-The official edit does include his comments on the need for gay people to feel they are part of a family, as he has said previously.
+The official 2019 Vatican News transcript of that interview, as well as the official Vatican edit, contains no comment on the need for legal protections for civil unions.

 Further muddying the waters is the fact that Afineevsky, when pressed by reporters late Wednesday, said the pope made the comments to him directly, through a translator, but declined to say when.